pvermees/KJpost.jl/README.md

-# PTpost.jl
+# KJpost.jl

-## Post-processing functions for Plasmatrace
+## Post-processing functions for KJ

-Plasmatrace is a free and open data reduction software package for LA-ICP-MS written in [Julia](https://julialang.org/).
-PTpost is an extension that adds post-processing functionality to Plasmatrace.
+[KJ](https://github.com/pvermees/KJ.jl) is a free and open data reduction software package for LA-ICP-MS written in [Julia](https://julialang.org/).
+KJpost is an extension that adds post-processing functionality to KJ.
 At the moment this is limited to internal-isochron regression.
 Further functions will be added in the future.

 ## Installation